manifold-systems/manifold/docs/docs.md

 that shortly.
 Next, it overrides `handlesFileExtension()` to tell the base class which file extensions it handles.
 Next, since the image manifold produces classes with a slightly different name than the base file name, it overrides `aliasFqn()` to provide an alias for the qualified name of the form "<package>.<image-name>_<ext>".
 The name must match the class name the image manifold produces.
-There are no inner classed produced by this manifold, therefore it overrides `isInnerType()` returning false; the base class must ask the subclass to resolve inner types.
+There are no inner classes produced by this manifold, therefore it overrides `isInnerType()` returning false; the base class must ask the subclass to resolve inner types.
 Finally, the image manifold overrides `produce()`, this is where you produce Java source for a specified class name.